 Large pot of water

-Simply boil in a large pan until cooked; then serve hot the following day, with bread and cheese.
+Simply boil all ingredients in a large pan until cooked; then serve hot, tastes even better the following day, serve with bread and cheese.

 Nanteos Christmas Pudding

 8 oz moist brown sugar

 8 oz chopped suet

 8 oz sultanas, cleaned